Young Stunna

-Sandile Msimango, popularly known by his stage name Young Stunna is a South African singer.
+Sandile Fortune Msimango, popularly known by his stage name Young Stunna is a South African Amapiano singer.
 He is known for his hit singles "Bopha" and "Adiwele".
 He has also extensively worked with record producers DJ Maphorisa and Kabza De Small.

+Stunna's debut studio album Notumato (2021), reached number 1 in South Africa.
+Notumato became his first commercially successful album which helped him gain recognition and it certified Platinum by Recording Industry of South Africa (RiSA).

 Education

 He attended Benoni West Primary and Lee Rand High School in Benoni.
 He completed his matric at Unity Secondary School in Daveyton.

 Early life

 Young Stunna was born in Daveyton, South Africa and grew up in a Christian family and often sang in the church choir.
 His mother was a vocalist and his father owned a tavern which had a jukebox.
 Spending time at the tavern on weekends exposed him to all types of genres, including RnB and Kwaito.

 Career

 He started making music at the age 13 and took the decision to pursue music as a career.
 He was initially a hip-hop musician from 2012 before switching to amapiano.
 He got the name Young Stunna from his fans in Daveyton where he grew up.
-He rose to fame earlier in 2021 as part of the piano hub roster-when he featured on Felo Le Tee and Mellow & Sleazy's smash amapiano hit, “Bopha”.
+He rose to fame earlier in 2021 as part of the piano hub roster-when he featured on Felo Le Tee and Mellow & Sleazy's smash amapiano hit, "Bopha".

 In October 2021, he released his debut album, Notumato which features South African musicians DJ Maphorisa, Blxckie, Sizwe Alakaine, and Kabza De Small.
+The album debuted number 1 and certified Platinum by Recording Industry of South Africa (RiSA).

 His single "Adiwele" reached number 1 across SA radio with a total 23.4 million impressions.